YunoHost-Apps/hotglue_ynh/doc/PRE_INSTALL.md

-This is a dummy disclaimer to display prior to the install
+Hotglue is a flat-file based system thus it does not require a database.